 It’s Friday and I’ve just dropped a giant pat of butter, two rosemary sprigs, and a handful of crushed garlic cloves into a sizzling pan.
-Most days the boyfriend and I are pescatarian, but we can still appreciate a good steak when the craving strikes.
+Most days my boyfriend and I are pescatarian, but we can still appreciate a good steak when the craving strikes.

 With a flourish, I place our beautiful dinner plates on the table.
 Before we dig in, I check the fridge for steak sauce.
 Say what you will, but it’s a nice touch if you’re not a hardcore carnivore who enjoys their steak ultra-rare and naked.
 A few minutes of shuffling things around and I realize we’re out.
 After a frustrated sigh, I shrug and reach for the next best thing: a bottle of Heinz ketchup.